candlepin/candlepin/server/bin/qpid/README.md

 3. `rm /etc/qpid/brokerdb/*`
 4. `rm keys/*` if the `keys` directory is already present from a previous run of the script.

+When starting Candlepin, remember to use the -q flag with the deploy script.